RRethy/ToonUp/README.md

 * Add user sign-in
   * Add user specific favorites category
-  * Maintain last watched position so user can leave, and come back to the same spot
 * Save info to room/realm db for a nicer offline experience
   * Also save the spot that they were previous watching